data-exchange/dxfile/doc/source/introduction.rst

 ----------

-All the diagrams in this section follow the color conventions shown in Figure :ref:`DiagramColorCode`.
+All the diagrams in this section follow the color conventions shown in :ref:`DiagramColorCode`.
 The basic elements are HDF5 datasets, attributes, and groups.
 We also support internal references to elements in the file by a simple scalar string that holds the path of the dataset within the file.
 On the diagram, this is shown as a reference dataset